llucasls/bare-estate/README.md

 ## Configuration

-The configuration is made by by using a json file.
+The configuration is made by using a json file.
 The path of the file is `${XDG_CONFIG_HOME}/bare_estate.json`.
 If you didn't set the value of the `XDG_CONFIG_HOME` environment variable, then it defaults to `${HOME}/.config/bare_estate.json`.